List of 6 Awesome Places To Visit In Kochi

-Mattancherry Palace was a generous gift presented to the Raja of Kochi, Veera Kerala Varma (1537-65), as a gesture of goodwill by the Portuguese in 1555.
-The Dutch renovated it in 1663, hence the chosen name – the Dutch Palace.
-Though this building combines both European and Keralan styles, the star attraction, however, is the royal bedchamber’s brilliant collection of murals.
-The murals are executed in the best traditions of Hindu temple art, which are religious and decorative.
+Mattancherry Palace was a generous gift given to the Raja of Kochi, Veera Kerala Varma (1537-65), by the Portuguese in 1555 as a gesture of goodwill.
+The Dutch renovated it in 1663, thus the name “Dutch Palace.”
+Though this structure combines European and Keralan styles, the royal bedchamber’s brilliant collection of murals is the main attraction.
+The murals are created in the best Hindu temple art traditions, both religious and decorative.

 4.Museum of Hill Palace